oneeve8/kobble-data/content/Tutorial2.md

 A green channel is your own content
 A white channel is a channel that was shared by someone else

-The plus symbol next to your channel or track tells you that your channel is open If therclosed.
-To move or delete a channel in edit mode, it must be closed.
+The plus symbol next to your channel or track tells you that your channel is open If there is no plus sign, it’s closed.
+In order to move or delete a channel in edit mode, it must be closed.

 A long Tap (cut, copy, edit, share)
 Green track (train track),